hello-robot/stretch_fisheye_web_interface/README.md

 ### Turn on the Content Security Policy (CSP)

-By default the [Content Security Policy (CSP) for helmet](https://www.npmjs.com/package/helmet-csp) is disabled, since it has resulted in challenges for developers and possibly interfered with use.
+By default the [Content Security Policy (CSP) for helmet](https://www.npmjs.com/package/helmet-csp) is enabled.
 The CSP should be enabled for deployed systems on the Internet.
-Having it deactivated is only appropriate for a secure local area network (LAN) with a strong firewall.
-To activate it, set `use_content_security_policy` to `true` in [`app.js`](https://github.com/hello-robot/stretch_fisheye_web_interface/blob/main/app.js), such as at [this location](https://github.com/hello-robot/stretch_fisheye_web_interface/blob/e444b7a3e7cade292431ec1fe6c1fd2cc85eba66/app.js#L59) in one version of the code.
+Having it disabled is only appropriate for a secure local area network (LAN) with a strong firewall.
+For unknown reasons, the previous approach to disabling the CSP is not functioning.
+In the past, one would disable it by setting `use_content_security_policy` to `false` in [`app.js`](https://github.com/hello-robot/stretch_fisheye_web_interface/blob/main/app.js), such as at [this location](https://github.com/hello-robot/stretch_fisheye_web_interface/blob/e444b7a3e7cade292431ec1fe6c1fd2cc85eba66/app.js#L59) in one version of the code.

 ### Amazon Lightsail Setup in Brief